-What is the flight time from Dallas to Baltimore?
+What is the flight duration from Dallas to Baltimore?

 On average there are 1 flights flying direct each day from Dallas to Baltimore.
-Below you will find the shortest flight time, the average flight time and the longest flight time.
+Below you will find the quickest flight duration, the average flight time and the longest flight duration.

 The fastest direct flight from Dallas (DAL) to Baltimore (BWI) has a duration of 3 hours 7 minutes.

 A distance of 1,211 miles / 1,950 km.

 Planning a trip or just interested to find out the flight time between Dallas, United States and Baltimore, United States?
 Be prepared, as flight times can change depending on many factors such as, weather condition, wind speed, flight path and congestion in the air.
 Due to these factors the actual flight time could be less than 3 hours 7 minutes but on occasion could be longer than the stated time.